VBernasconi/digital_musicology/milestone2.md

 <img src="images/weeks_on_chart.png" alt="drawing" width="450"/>

-As we can see, most musics are staying less that 20 weeks on chart, with a maximum lifespan of 42.
+As we can see, most musical pieces are staying less that 20 weeks on chart, with a maximum lifespan of 42.

 <img src="images/features_description.png" alt="drawing" width="450"/>